bubblxs/burn-my-reddit-account/README.md

-## burn my reddit account
+<h2 align="center"> burn my reddit account </h2>

-<h3>What is it?</h3>
-It is a bunch of JS code that helps you migrate all your subreddits, upvoted and saved items to a new Reddit account or save to a file for later.
-Why would you use Reddit to begin with?
-Well, i have no idea.
+> it is a bunch of js code that helps you migrate all your subreddits, upvoted and saved items to a new reddit account or save to a file for later. why would you use reddit to begin with? well, i have no idea.

-<h3>How to use it?</h3>

-####  Download
+###  usage
 ```
 git clone https://github.com/bubblxs/burn-my-reddit-account.git
 ```